Beethoven Symphonies (Liszt): History

 When Liszt began work transcribing the ninth symphony, he expressed that "after a great deal of experimentation in various directions, I was unable to deny the utter impossibility of even a partially satisfactory and effective arrangement of the 4th movement.
 I hope you will not take it amiss if I dispense with this and regard my arrangements of the Beethoven symphonies as complete at the end of the 3rd movement of the Ninth."
 (He had in fact completed a transcription of the Ninth Symphony for two pianos in 1850.)
 Nevertheless, he made another attempt after an expressive letter from Breitkopf & Härtel, and expressed "the range achieved by the pianoforte in recent years as a result of progress both in playing technique and in terms of mechanical improvements enables more and better things to be achieved than was previously possible.
 Through the immense development of its harmonic power the piano is trying increasingly to adopt all orchestral compositions.
 In the compass of its seven octaves it is able, with only a few exceptions, to reproduce all the characteristics, all the combination, all the forms of the deepest and most profound works of music.
 It was with this intention that I embark on the work which I now present to the world."

-The full set of transcriptions were finally published in 1865 and dedicated to Hans von Bülow.
+The full set of transcriptions was finally published in 1865 and dedicated to Hans von Bülow.
 The original publication of the fifth and sixth symphonies had been dedicated to the painter and amateur violinist Jean-Auguste-Dominique Ingres.